A BRIEF

 the history of the Manor of South Mimms, which I assume

-South Mimms actually moved position and its ownership
+South Mimms actually moved its position and its ownership

 Domesday Book contains a reference to South Mimms (Mimes)